 To apply as an international student you can apply via UCAS, through an agent in your country or directly to the University.
 Find out more on our international applications page

-For information about how to write a personal statement, head to our personal statement guide
+For information about how to write a UCAS personal statement, head to our personal statement guide

 If you have any additional needs, disabilities or are a carer, let us know about it on your UCAS form.
 This will help us to take your circumstances into consideration and give you any additional support you might need.

-Once you've submitted your university application, you'll get an email to confirm that we've received it.
+Once you've submitted your undergraduate application, you'll get an email to confirm that we've received it.
 This should arrive within two working days, so keep an eye on your inbox.